FrancesCoronel/personal-website-v3/_posts/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

 13. [The Odin Project](https://www.theodinproject.com/home)\

-    > The Odin Project is one of those “What I wish I had when I was
+    > The Odin Project is one of those "What I wish I had when I was
-    > learning” resources.
+    > learning" resources.
 Not everyone has access to a computer science
     > education or the funds to attend an intensive coding school and
     > neither of those is right for everyone anyway.
 This project is
     > designed to fill in the gap for people who are trying to hack it